 But still, many people think cooking requires a massive time investment, which is true especially in a fast-paced world where people are busy with their career lives.

 Silicon Valley is still believed to have the ultimate solution for those who don’t want to go through traditional cooking.
 Smart appliances such as Nomiku, June, sous-vide, and others are saving you from the pain of preparing food.
 June sends you a text message as soon as your steak is brought to perfection.
 You can also monitor how it’s cooking through a live video stream, so you never have to be in the kitchen all the time.

 A crazier approach is seen in how Sous-vide method works.
 They say this method lets you prepare food in a vacuum-sealed bag with temperature-controlled water.
 This method might take a long time to cook food, although many chefs vouch for it.

 Food delivery apps have exploded into the market to give consumers a choice when it comes to how they order food.
-These apps can be sorted out in 3 categories.
+These apps can be sorted out into 3 categories.
 These are apps, websites, and services aimed at delivering restaurant food to the consumer at home or wherever they are.
 Some of these services have also specialized in delivering farm-fresh ingredients to a specific segment of clientele who are health-conscious.
 In other words, they put more priority on health even if it means charging a little bit more than what their competitors are charging.

 It is true that technology has changed how you eat to achieve a common goal.
 It is even likely that new technology will continue influencing food, how it’s prepared and consumed.
 As for now, this is just a tip of the iceberg, and more should be expected on the way.
 Whether you are a foodie or not, you will find some convenience in what technology is doing in relation to food.